Blinkop/Evolutionary_lab1/README.md

-# First lab of evolutionary computing course
+# First and second labs of evolutionary computing course